NoeTopeza/Cpp-Exercises/CLLibrary/README.md

 Command Line Library

+Note: This program use functions from cpp standart 23

 Available commands
 help : List the available commands printStatus : Prints the number of books and authors in the library